Barbara Maier Gustern

 Barbara Joan Gustern (née Maier; February 10, 1935 – March 15, 2022) was an American vocal coach and singer.
-She had many noted students, including Blondie singer Debbie Harry, Taylor Mac, Justin Vivian Bond, Diamanda Galas, and Kathleen Hanna.
+She had many noted students, including Blondie singer Debbie Harry, Taylor Mac, Justin Vivian Bond, Diamanda Galás, and Kathleen Hanna.

 Biography

 Barbara Joan Maier was raised in Boonville, Indiana.
 She was the daughter of Charles E. Maier and Gladys Hester Maier.
 She completed a B.A. from DePauw University and a master's degree in psychology at Columbia University.
 She worked briefly in psychology before performing in musicals.

 Maier met her future husband Josef Donald Gustern, the son of Louis and Helen Gustern of New York, while singing at the Conservative Synagogue Adath Israel of Riverdale.
 They married on July 27, 1963, at her parents' home in Boonville, Indiana.
 In August 1964, Gustern and her husband were cast in The Threepenny Opera at the Ephrata Star Playhouse.
 When she was 40, she began teaching at the American Musical and Dramatic Academy.
 Gustern had many noted students, including Blondie singer Debbie Harry, Taylor Mac, Justin Vivian Bond, Diamanda Galas, and Kathleen Hanna.